 - Rotator cuff injury

-Several studies have reported favored outcomes in surgically-repaired rotator cuff injury patients who are injected with stem cells, including a lower re-treat rate of the tendon (Giotis et al. 2017).
+Several studies have reported favored outcomes in surgically-repaired rotator cuff injury patients who are injected with natural biologics, including a lower re-treat rate of the tendon (Giotis et al. 2017).

 - Subacromial bursitis

 A painful condition resulting from inflammation of a synovial cavity in the shoulder.